Skip to main content

 Bird Hiding on the Ground

-When a bird has been seen in the same place for a day or two and seems to be hiding in the bushes or somewhere out of sight or in a corner, it is most likely a fledgling.
+When a bird has been seen in the same place for a day or two and seems to be hiding in the bushes or somewhere out of sight or in a corner, they are most likely a fledgling.
 Injured birds are not as able to get to a good hiding spot.

 Bird Looking Scruffy